 Overall my verdict on work experience is, gain as much as you can.
-A months work experience is better than 2 weeks’ worth of work experience because you get a real understanding of the business you are working for and the working environment in general.
+A month’s work experience is better than two weeks’ worth of work experience because you get a real understanding of the business you are working for and the working environment in general.

 However, if you are looking for a full-time job in Public Relations check out our PR Vacancies page.